 to tell a native thistle from an exotic one.

-hypertextbook from an online UC-Irvine
+hypertextbook used in an online University

-course.
-This Web site provides an introduction
+of California-Irvine course.
+It provides an excellent introduction

 to exotic (or alien) species, information on

 exotic plants, invertebrates, and vertebrates,